myaaghubi/f3-migrations/README.md

 # F3-Migrations

 F3-Migrations is a database helper plugin for the [Fat-Free Framework](http://github.com/bcosca/fatfree).
 It's similar to version control for `SQL` databases.
-Whenever you need to make changes to your database manually, you can create a `MigrationCase`, and the plugin will handle it.
+This is for automation so whenever you need to make changes to your database manually, you can create a `MigrationCase`, and the plugin will handle it.

-Tested on `php 8.2`, and `fatfree 3.9`.
+Tested on `php 8.4`, and `fatfree 3.9`.
 Not sure about lower versions.

-Tested on `php 8.4`, `fatfree 3.9`

 - [F3-Migrations](#f3-migrations)
   - [Installation](#instantiation)